 Refashioned customary materials and technicalities, such as raw steel products, prefabricated air vents, and exposed structure, were chosen to prevent costly complexity and errors.
 The provident design thinking towards the sequential construction procedures helped with minimising the labour cost and time consumption from the repetitive transitional tasks.

-Unlike other similar-looking commercial buildings having poor ventilation and quality of natural light, open living space on first floor makes this tropical home breathable and self-cooling from full-width front openings through five extended rows of charismatic prefabricated air vents randomly arranged on the rear wall.
+Unlike other similar-looking commercial buildings having poor ventilation and quality of natural light, the open living space makes this tropical home breathable and self-cooling from full-width front openings through extended rows of prefabricated air vents randomly arranged on the rear wall.

-Central air well skylight favors vertical ventilation moving cooling air flows and allows daylight to reach most parts of the house including indoor flora-friendly sunken planting bed without being blocked by a perforated steel stair and overhung bridging grate.
+Central air well skylight favors vertical ventilation moving cooling air flows and allows daylight to reach most parts of the house including an indoor flora-friendly sunken planting bed without being blocked by a perforated steel stair and overhung bridging grate.
 The ventilating skylight passage stretches over the bathroom ceiling making this just-upstairs shared bathroom, accommodating the need for both floors, dry quickly and inodorous.

 Rooms better with privacy walls: two bedrooms and a bathroom, share the second storey and unite to the common space with the view to the flourishing ornamental climbing foliage growing on the exposed structural steel column.